+Pre-retirement

-Pre-retirement RP 2000 non-annuitant generational mortality, white collar adjustment, male rates set back 2 years and female rates set back 3 years.
+RP 2000 non-annuitant generational mortality, white collar adjustment, male rates set back 5 years and female rates set back 7 years.

+Post-retirement

-Post-retirement RP 2000 annuitant generational mortality, white adjustment.
+RP 2000 annuitant generational mortality, white collar adjustment, male rates set back 2 years and female rates set back 3 years.

+Post-disability

-Post-disability RP 2000 disabled retiree mortality, without
+RP 2000 disabled retiree mortality, without adjustment.

-The actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the period July 1, 2004, to June 30, 2008, and a limited scope experience study dated August 29, 2014.
+The actuarial assumptions used in the June 30, 2015 valuation were based on the results of an actuarial experience study for the period July 1, 2004, to June 30, 2008, and a limited scope experience study dated August 29, 2014.
 The limited scope experience study addressed only inflation and long-term rate of return for the GASB 67 valuation.

 The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table: